Barcode Xpress for Linux v14.0 - Updated

 Running the Python Samples

-Running the python samples is easy, just pass in the path of the file you wish you read.
+It is easy to run the Python samples, just pass in the path of the file you wish you read.

 python3 ReadBarcodesOpenCV.py ../images/Barcode-All-Supported-Types.bmp